goofball222/airhornbot/README.md

 # Airhorn Bot
 Fork of the [original Airhorn Bot](https://github.com/hammerandchisel/airhornbot) so I can run it myself and add my own audio clips.
-I got rid of the directories I didn't need.
+I deleted the web server because I don't need it.
+Also, the bot no longer collects stats with Redis as I don't want to have extra dependencies.

 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
 Airhorn Bot requires Go 1.4 or higher.

 ## Usage